symfony/symfony/UPGRADE-2.6.md

    There is also an [issue](https://github.com/symfony/symfony/issues/12834) that affects Windows servers.

-   A legacy class, `LegacyPdoSessionHandler` has been created to ease backwards-compatability issues when upgrading.
+   A legacy class, `LegacyPdoSessionHandler` has been created to ease backwards-compatibility issues when upgrading.

    The changes to the `PdoSessionHandler` are:
    - By default, it now implements session locking to prevent loss of data by concurrent access to the same session.